What is a program?

 Studying for General Interest is an admissions category for students who wish to take a course or two, with no intention of completing a UFV credential.
 Students admitted to Studying for General Interest may register for course(s) provided they meet course prerequisites and seats are available.

 Laddering from one program to another

 If you begin in a certificate, diploma, or associate degree, you may be able to “ladder” into another program, building on previously earned credentials.
 For example, credits earned in a diploma or associate degree could be used as credit toward a four-year degree in the same area.
-Check the current UFV calendar for additional details.
+Check the current UFV Academic Calendar for additional details, including entrance requirements.